dianna-ai/dianna/README.md

 ## Tutorials

 DIANNA supports different data modalities and XAI methods.
-The table contains links to the relevant XAI method's papers (for some explanatory videos on the methods, please see [tutorials](./tutorials)).
-The DIANNA [tutorials](./tutorials) cover each supported method and data modality on a least one dataset.
+The table below contains links to the relevant XAI method's papers (for some explanatory videos on the methods, please see [tutorials](./tutorials)).
+The DIANNA [tutorials](./tutorials) cover each supported method and data modality on a least one dataset with some default hyperparameters.
 Our future plans to expand DIANNA with more data modalities and XAI methods are given in the [ROADMAP](https://dianna.readthedocs.io/en/latest/ROADMAP.html).

 <!-- see issue: https://github.com/dianna-ai/dianna/issues/142, also related issue: https://github.com/dianna-ai/dianna/issues/148 -->